Centers and Offices

 Federal regulations require Our Lady of the Lake University to place a maximum time frame in which a student can receive financial aid to complete a program of study.
 Our Lady of the Lake University allows a student to attempt 150 percent of the required credit hours it takes to complete a degree program of choice.
 If more than 150 percent of the credit hours needed to complete a degree program are attempted, the student will lose financial aid eligibility.

-Example: A graduate student wishes to receive a Master of Business Administration degree, which will take 36 credit hours to earn.
+Example: An undergraduate student wishes to receive a Bachelor of Science degree in Business, which will take 120 credit hours to earn.
 How many hours can this student attempt and still receive financial aid?

 Note: Transfer Students

 Our Lady of the Lake University will use transfer hours to calculate the cumulative grade point average and to calculate the maximum time frame to receive financial aid.

 Official Withdrawals - Students who officially withdraw from all classes during the fall, spring or summer semesters will be placed on financial aid suspension for their next term of enrollment.